 Any proposal that seeks to build a facility to process, consolidate, and store recyclables (hub) and/or includes plans to offer public drop-off locations for recyclables in outlying communities (spokes) qualifies as a Hub-and-Spoke recycling system.
 Equally important will be evidence of a partnership that exists between the hub and the spokes, ensuring the recyclables collected in the region flow from the spokes to the hub for processing.
 Hub-and-Spoke proposals will be considered Tier 1 under the RREO Grant Program’s list of priorities; however, the proposal may be bumped to a lower priority tier if it is determined that it does not meet the definition of a Hub-and-Spoke system.

-Specific guidelines for Hub-and-Spoke proposals can be found within the Request for Applications document , though all Hub-and-Spoke proposals will be expected to:
+Specific guidelines for Hub-and-Spoke proposals can be found on the Request for Applications page, though all Hub-and-Spoke proposals will be expected to:

 The recyclables collected in a Hub-and-Spoke system are limited to what is traditionally found in the Municipal Solid Waste (MSW) stream, and should include some combination of paper and containers.
 “Paper” includes cardboard, paperboard, newspaper/magazines, and office paper/opened mail.
 “Containers” include #1 & #2 plastic containers (and may include plastics #3 - #7), aluminum/steel cans, and glass bottles/jars.
 This list is not all-inclusive.
 Hub-and-Spoke applications may propose to collect additional materials beyond only paper and containers, but applications at the very least must include some combination of both paper and containers that will be collected from the general public.